-Ashor Sarupen is the Deputy Chairperson of the DA Federal Council
+Ashor Sarupen is the first deputy chairperson of the DA Federal Council.

 Ashor Sarupen attend Wits University where he completed his Bachelor of Science, before entering politics as a research analyst for the DA in Gauteng.

 He subsequently acquired a BSC Honours (Wits), MBA (Wits) and an MPhil in Corporate Strategy at GIBS.
 His MBA research focused on Business Models for the Internet of Things, and his MPhil research was into the impact of anti-globalization on the South African economy.

 Ashor joined the DA in 2006 at the age of 17 in his hometown of Springs, Gauteng, where he subsequently served as the constituency chairperson and local campaign manager.

 He was elected to the Ekurhuleni Metropolitian Council in 2011 and served as the Chief Whip of the Official Opposition in the Council at the age of 22.
 He served on the council Rules, Ethics and Public Accounts committees.